-The Fund's capital improvement reserve is currently at \$0 because available funds have been expended on recent capital improvement projects at the City's MDF.
-Further details on recent MDF capital improvements are detailed in section 3.3.1 of this rate study.
+The Fund's capital improvement reserve is currently at \$572,952 because available funds have been expended on recent capital improvement projects at the City's MDF.
+Further details on recent MDF capital improvements are detailed in section 3.2.1 of this rate study.

-C. Operating Reserve: Projected Balance at 6/30/19: \$4,375,296 Row 97 of Appendix D

-The Operating Reserve provides funds to cover unforeseen revenue shortfalls (especially for volatile secondary materials markets), unanticipated expenses, and other unanticipated or emergency expenditures that could not be foreseen during preparation of the Solid Waste and Materials Diversion Fund operating budget.
-The Fund does not have an "emergency reserve" per se and part of the purpose of the Operating Reserve is to provide such security, particularly in periods between formal rate setting and when various contingencies might otherwise lead to cash flow difficulties.
+C. Operating Reserve: Projected Balance at 6/30/25: \$9,526,938 Row 100 of Appendix D is to provide such security, particularly in periods between formal rate setting and when various contingencies might otherwise lead to cash flow difficulties.
 This reserve also provides funding in the event of a permit or operational change at the MDF that requires CEQA review.
 Lastly, the reserve is sized to provide cash flow in the event of destruction of the MDF that requires the City to process its recyclable materials and yard waste at other sites while the MDF is rebuilt.